 5. Have several people read it.
 Ask your adviser.
 Ask your lab/group mates.
 Ask your peers.
 Ask your neighbor.
 Ask your family.
 You know people who are willing to help you, so don’t be afraid to ask for a favor, but be specific with what you want them to look for (e.g. typos, grammar, flow, argument validation, etc).
 The more eyes that see it, the better.
 This will polish that application before you submit it!

 6. Reach out to campus resources.
 The Center for Academic and Professional Communication offers one-on-one support with fellowship applications, academic and scientific writing, conference presentations, and data visualization.
 In addition, the Office of Graduate and Postdoctoral Studies, in partnership with the Center, currently offers coaching on NSF GRFP and NIH NRSA applications.
+Click here for information on NSF coaching; here for NRSA.
 For questions on coaching, email Kim Gonzalez at firstname.lastname@example.org.